 Sometimes a simple reminder to a customer that they haven’t been by in a while can prompt a purchase.
 Try setting an automated email 60 days from the last purchase date (increase or decrease the number of days depending on what makes sense for your individual products) with a “We miss you!” or “We’d like to welcome you back” type of subject line.
 This can be particularly impactful if you offer a discount code.
 Just be careful to set the days far enough out that it is focused on real win-back opportunities, otherwise you may end up training your customers to simply wait long enough to get a coupon before purchasing!

 When you incorporate data points to personalize and automation to put building repeat business on autopilot, increasing sales becomes easy.
 That’s exactly what ShippingEasy’s platform does.
-Shipping automation and data coupled with robust email marketing and inventory management puts everything you need in one place.
+Shipping automation and data coupled with robust email marketing puts everything you need in one place.
 Try our platform FREE for 30 days by clicking below and experience how easy e-commerce can be!

 Latest posts by Rob Zaleski (see all)